m3dwards/parity-website/content/directory/kinetic/index.md

 logo = "logo.jpg"

 [[products]]
-  title = "PR Starter Pack"
-  description = "Get guaranteed results from your marketing efforts.
+  title = "Public Relations Starter Pack" description = "Get guaranteed results from your marketing efforts.
 Know how you can stand out and have a PR plan.
 See [packages](https://kineticpr.co.uk/packages/kickstarter/)." price_prx = "250" price_gbp = ""